Studying dynamic processes in novel systems

 - soft condensed matter

-SEQUOIA is also an outstanding tool for the investigation of novel systems and materials that are currently unknown and complements the other main SNS chopper spectrometer, ARCS.
-In general, SEQUOIA is the instrument of choice for experiments that require high Q and ω resolution and large solid angle at low-to-intermediate scattering angles.
+SEQUOIA’s flexibility has been advantageous when measuring systems that have never been examined with inelastic neutron scattering techniques.
+SEQUOIA complements the other main thermal to epithermal SNS chopper spectrometer, ARCS.
+In general, SEQUOIA is the instrument of choice for experiments that require high Q and ω resolution and large solid angle coverage at low-to-intermediate scattering angles.

-To meet the technical requirements of fine resolution in both ω and Q, a 5.5 m flight path from the sample to detector bank is required.
-This detector bank covers scattering angles from -30 to 60° in the horizontal and from -18 to 18° in the vertical in increments of ≈0.3°.
-Therefore the total solid angle coverage is 1.61 steradians.
+To meet the technical requirements of fine resolution in both ω and Q, SEQUOIA has a 5.5 m flight path from the sample to detector bank.
+This detector bank currently covers scattering angles from -30 to 60° in the horizontal and from -18 to 18° in the vertical in increments of ≈0.3°.
+Therefore the total solid angle coverage is .863 steradians.
 To optimize the flux on sample in this high-resolution configuration, the moderator-to-sample distance is as short as possible (i.e., 20 m).
-SEQUOIA uses the full source spectrum provided by the decoupled water moderator and can therefore be used to study excitations on energy scales ranging from a few millielectron volts up to a couple of electron volts.
+SEQUOIA uses the full source spectrum provided by the decoupled water moderator and can therefore be used to study excitations on energy scales ranging from a few millielectron volts up to several electron volts.

 A supermirror neutron guide is included on the instrument to further enhance the flux of thermal neutrons on the sample.